 Both restricted stock and RSUs allow employees to potentially benefit financially if they meet the vesting requirements set by the employer.
 Often, those requirements mean staying with the company for a set period of time.

-That’s the employer’s incentive to give you these kinds of benefits — but that’s not necessarily a bad thing for you, since restricted stock and restricted stock units (or RSUs) can possibly help you increase your net worth.
+That’s the employer’s incentive to give you these kinds of benefits — but that’s not necessarily a bad thing for you since restricted stock and restricted stock units (or RSUs) can possibly help you increase your net worth.
 How much you benefit is subject to the stock price.
 An appreciating stock price means you could benefit more.
 A depreciating stock price means you could benefit less.
-Ultimately (unless the stock becomes worthless), restricted stock could give you something should you meet the vesting requirement.
+Ultimately (unless the stock becomes worthless), the restricted stock could give you something should you meet the vesting requirement.

 Here are three things you should love about restricted stock.